 No one can resist Red Lobster’s Cheddar Bay biscuits!
-Keep reading and you can get the full recipe down below.
-Everyone is going to think your copycat cheddar bay biscuits are the real deal!
+Keep reading, and you can get the full recipe below.
+Everyone will think your copycat cheddar bay biscuits are the real deal!

 Do you get unlimited Cheddar biscuits at Red Lobster?

 If you are looking for a unique biscuit, this cheese biscuit recipe is great to serve up to your friends and family.
-In no time at all, you’ll have beautifully flaky, garlicky cheese biscuits gleaming with butter and attractively flecked with parsley.
+In no time, you’ll have beautifully flaky, garlicky cheese biscuits gleaming with butter and attractively flecked with parsley.